Rivière des Pluies

-The Rivière des Pluies is a river on the Indian Ocean island of Réunion.
+The Rivière des Pluies ([ʁivjɛʁ de plɥi], French for "river of the rains") is a river on the Indian Ocean island of Réunion.
 It flows to the sea on the island's northern shore, between the communes of Saint-Denis and Sainte-Marie.
 It is 18.5 km long.

-It gives its name to a district of Sainte-Marie that overlooks the river, and is inhabited by many people working in the capital.
+It gives its name to a district of Sainte-Marie that overlooks the river and is inhabited by many people working in the capital.

 River crossings

 Rivière des Pluies is crossed by five bridges, from upstream to downstream.